On totally Lindel\"of spaces: Introduction

-\begin{thm} If $X$ is a regular topological space, then $X$ is an Alster space if and only if $X$ is totally Lindelöf \end{thm}
+\begin{thm} If $X$ is a regular topological space, then $X$ is an Alster space if and only if $X$ is totally Lindelöf. \end{thm}

-That regular totally Lindelöf spaces are Alster spaces is due to Noble in \cite{noble}, we prove the other direction.
-Regarding totally Lindelöf spaces, Noble asked in \cite[Section 5]{noble} the following questions: \begin{enumerate}[(a)] \item Is there an example of an Alster space which is not totally Lindelöf? \item Is there an example of a totally Lindelöf (not regular) space which is not Alster? \item What is the relationship of Alster/totally Lindelöf spaces and Frolik spaces? \end{enumerate}
+The fact that regular totally Lindelöf spaces are Alster spaces is due to Noble in \cite[Proposition 5.1]{noble}.
+We will prove the other direction in Theorem \ref{AlsterImpTotthm}.
+Regarding totally Lindelöf spaces, Noble asked the following questions in \cite[Section 5]{noble}: \begin{problem} \begin{itemize} \item[(a)] Is there an example of an Alster space that is not totally Lindelöf? \item[(b)] Is there an example of a totally Lindelöf (not regular) space that is not Alster? \item[(c)] What is the relationship between Alster (totally Lindelöf) spaces and Frolík spaces? \end{itemize} \end{problem}

-We will study totally Lindelöf spaces and filter bases and answer the three questions above.
-The paper is organized as follows:

-Below, in subsection \ref{notation}, we establish our notation and main definitions, in Section \ref{questiona} we prove properties of filter bases and Theorem \ref{AlstervsTotthm}, which answers question (a) negatively.
+In Section \ref{notation} below, we establish our notation and main definitions.
+In Section \ref{questiona}, we prove properties of filter bases, in particular, of filter bases generated by $G_{\delta}$ sets of a given compact $K$, and Theorem \ref{AlsterImpTotthm}, which answers Problem \ref{problem1}(a) negatively.